legacy-orchid/Website/content/docs/access.md

 ## Creating administrator

-To create a user with the maximum (at time of writing) rights run the following command:
+To create a user with the maximum (at a time of writing) rights run the following command: